ysyk2021/the-art-of-relational-leadership-leading-with-relationships-for-greater-impact-and-success/src/chapter-1-2.md

 ----------

 Misconceptions about leadership can be detrimental to achieving success.
 By recognizing that leadership is a skill that can be developed, that leaders must empower rather than control their teams, and that leadership is relevant at all levels of an organization, we can adopt a more inclusive and effective approach to leadership.

-In the following chapters, we'll explore the principles and practices of relational leadership and provide tips for leading with relationships effectively.